michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2.md

 States how jobs are typically found in CMU (direct student search and Career services facilitated investigations)

 4 .
 Callout statistics for Career Services reported jobs found by CMU students (within the months leading to graduation)

+5 .
+Visualizing the statistics from Career Services to make a point of CMU MISM having value
+ - Employment statistics (2015 -2022)
+ - MISM job categories and their popularity
+ - Companies and the job roles they have employed MISM graduates for (2015-2022)
+ - Salaries reported for MISM job offers (2015 - 2022)
+ - Locations that MISM job offers require graduates to work from

+6 .
+Conclusion
+ Conclude that MISM has value; based on the stories told by the data through the salaries and demand.

+7 .
+Return on investment highlight

+8 .
+What is Next?
+(Call to action)
+ - MISM Student: visit career services and focus on job search
+ - Employer: Contact career services to be set up in handshake for high-value talent
+ - Prospective students/Public: Contact the Admissions Office

+9 .
+Link to visit and contact Heinz College Career Services.

+##### Wireframes: Some visualizations depicting the general theme of the storyboard:

+1 .
+Callout statistics
 <table>
   <tr>
     <th>jobs reported </th>